 The weather treating of wood framed snowshoes is the only time-intensive preventative maintenance required of their owners.
 It is nonetheless important to keep some things in mind over the course of the day-to-day use of wood framed snowshoes in season.

 For one, wood frames are able to bear far less weight than do aluminum frames.
 Bridging boulders and deadfall may have become second nature for long time users of aluminum frame snowshoes.
 Users of wood frame snowshoes should be much more conservative when doing the same.

 Proper storage between uses in season is also important for the long-term health of wood frame snowshoes.
 Do not leave your racquettes in your car or truck or strapped to your snowmobile between uses.
 Ideally they should be stowed in a relatively warm and airy area after removing any slush, grime, and salt with a damp cloth.
 This limits corrosion and allows for the evaporation rather than freezing of moisture, both of which contribute to cracks in the frame and degradation of the webbing.

-Proper storage of traditionals between season consists of three steps.
+Proper storage of traditional snowshoes between season consists of three steps.
 First, give them a proper wet cleaning beyond the between use rubdowns with a damp cloth and allow them a few days to thoroughly dry.Next, locate an airy storage space that experiences a minimum of temperature variation and never becomes truly hot.
 Finally, since many a critter has been known to chew through wood frames and consider babiche to be a tasty treat, make your racquettes as inaccessible as possible to them.
-Two ways of doing so are by suspending them and by wrapping them, with canvas as one option for the covering and Bailey illustrates a third below.
+Two ways of doing so are by suspending them, or by wrapping them, with canvas as one option for the covering.
+Bailey illustrates a third below.
 When autumn rolls around with a nice low humidity day bring them back out into the light and begin the annual round anew!